Welcome to Digital Mappa 1.0

 In 2009, Shannon Bradshaw became the technical lead for the project, and in 2010 Foys and Bradshaw were awarded a small NEH Digital Humanities Startup grant to develop a prototype of a resource that would allow multiple medieval maps to be edited in aggregate.
 They soon realized that the resource they were developing could be used not just for medieval maps, but any collection of digital images and texts.
 Lisa Fagin Davis used an early version of Digital Mappaemundi to digitally edit a fifty-foot medieval scroll for her own research, while Bradshaw began collaborating with DMS-Tech, a Mellon Foundation-funded project at Stanford University to develop standards for digital repositories of medieval manuscripts, where the Digital Mappaemundi prototype was used by the Dictionary of Old English and several other projects.

-Coming up: after the release of DM 1.0 in early 2018, the team will be spending the next year helping people work on new DM projects, and finish and publish current projects, and developing DM 2.0 for release in early 2019.
+Coming up: after the release of DM 1.0 in early 2018, the team will be spending the next year helping people work on new DM projects, and finish and publish current projects, and working with Performant to develop DM 2.0 for release in early 2019.

 Digital Mappa has been made possible with the generous support of: the National Endowment for the Humanities, the University of Wisconsin-Madison, the Wisconsin Alumni Research Foundation, the Council on Library and Information Resources, the Schoenberg Institute for Manuscript Studies, the British Library, Drew University, UW-Madison’s Center for the History of Print and Digital Culture, UW-Madison’s English Department.

 It is also dedicated to every institution that is making its digital holdings freely available to all – the next generation of Humanities scholarship cannot happen without you.